luapower/website/www/md/luajit-notes.md

 end
 ~~~

-### `array[i], array[j] = array[j], array[i]`

-This idiom doesn't work as you would expect (swapping) when the array
-elements are structs.
-This is because array indexing returns a reference
+### Reference semantics vs value semantics

+The result of a[i] for an array of structs is a reference type,
-type for structs, not a copy of the struct object.
-Just something to keep
+not a copy of the struct object.
+This is different than with arrays
-in mind.
+of scalars which have value semantics (scalars being immutable).
+This shows when trying to implement data structures that generalize
+on the element type.
+Because value semantics cannot be assumed,
+you can't just use a[i] to pop a value out or for swapping values
+(the idiom `a[i], a[j] = a[j], a[i]` doesn't work anymore).

 ### Callbacks and JIT